AdaCore/gnatstudio/docs/users_guide/extending.rst

 The following example shows how to run a simple hook with no parameter and a more complex hook with several parameters.
-The latter requests the opening of an editor for the file in GPS and has an immediately visible effect on the interface.
+The latter requests the opening of an editor for the file in GNAT Studio and has an immediately visible effect on the interface.
 The file is opened at line 100.
 See the description of the hook for more information on the other parameters::